Empia/api/docs/development.md

 * PATCH version when you make backwards-compatible bug fixes.

 _Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format._

-### Contributing

-Very daring.

-Fork, hack, possibly even add some tests, then send a pull request :)